|

 tells her story.
 I have always believed that a breeder's HIGHEST priority

-in breeding dogs must be health and Minois makes it clear why.
+in breeding dogs must be health and Minois made it clear why.
 Losing her

 broke our hearts.
 One of the things I have now dedicated my life to is